10 tips for finding buyers on the European outsourcing market

 The next step is to gather a complete picture of what your potential buyer wants and where they are coming from.
 Buyers want to know their potential outsourcing provider has their best interest in mind.
 You have to understand their motivations for outsourcing.
 For example, many European companies are interested in moving towards standard processes to adopt quality process flows that maximise their company’s efficiency.
 Your product or service can contribute to that.
 Be focused on the end goal.

 - Create your ideal client profile.
-Write down things you know about your current buyers.
+Write down things you know about the buyers you currently have.
 Then add everything you wish to know about them.
 Find a common ground and look for new buyers that have overlap with your current buyers.

 - Look at your main competitors and find out who their customers are.
 Look at their marketing efforts to find out which kind of marketing campaign has worked, and which has not.
-Use their example not to steal their customers, but to make your services and product better.
+Use their example not to steal their customers, but to use their example to make your services and product better.

 - If you specialise in IT or IT enabled services outsourcing for a particular segment, start with focussing on that segment, because you have a competitive advantage due to your experience.